SHI-Labs/NATTEN/README.md

 We would like to thank NVIDIA, and the [CUTLASS project](https://github.com/NVIDIA/cutlass/) and team for their efforts in creating and open-sourcing CUTLASS.
 We would also like to thank Haicheng Wu for his valuable feedback and comments which led to the creation of Implicit GEMM NA.
-We also thank Meta, and the [PyTorch](https://github.com/pytorch/pytorch/) project, specifically [Shen Li](https://mrshenli.github.io/) for his early contributions to Neighborhood Attention Transformer, and the development of the initial NA kernels.
+We also thank Meta, and the [PyTorch](https://github.com/pytorch/pytorch/) project and team.